jundalisay/superblist/content/en/social/economics/why-business-is-immoral.md

 ---
 title: "Why is Business Usually Seen as Immoral?"
-heading: "Economic Social Contracts as a Tool for Trade"
+# heading: "Economic Social Contracts as a Tool for Trade"
 date: 2020-09-24
-image: /photos/objects/money.jpg
+image: /photos/medieval/slave.jpg
-description: "Supereconomics uses Economic Social Contracts to spread value in a society.
-This makes it resilient to financial and currency crises"
+description: "The immorality in business is best explained by David Hume as the nature of numbers lacking feelings"
 writer:
   name: Juan
   url: https://www.linkedin.com/in/jundalisay/